Gazler/githug/README.md

  You can call `repo.init` to initialize an empty repository.

- All methods called on `repo` are sent to the [grit gem](https://github.com/mojombo/grit) if the method does not exist, and you can use that for most git related commands (`repo.add`, `repo.commit`, etc.)
+ All methods called on `repo` are sent to the [grit gem](https://github.com/mojombo/grit) if the method does not exist, and you can use that for most git related commands (`repo.add`, `repo.commit`, etc.).

 Another method exists called `init_from_level` and it is used like so: